Nerida Lennon

 My name is pronounced NEHR-uh-duh.

-Not long after I started modelling, I suffered situational PTSD from a traumatic international trip.
-Anxiety and three episodes of major depression followed, leaving me feeling utterly miserable and desperate.
-A psychiatrist warned of an 80 per cent relapse risk, but I somehow found the resolve to craft a wellbeing plan, including daily meditation, that eventually ended my cycle of major depression struggles.
+Not long after I started modelling, I had a traumatic international experience, which lead to anxiety and depression leaving me feeling utterly miserable and desperate.
+However, I luckily found the resolve to craft a wellbeing plan, including daily meditation, that eventually ended my struggles.

 Meditation served as a lifeline, leading me back to inner stillness beyond the conceptual 'me', offering freedom from the prison of the mind, alleviating much of my suffering.